Aleph-Alpha/support/helm/quick-start/README.md

 ## Secret Management

-This chart includes an automatic secret creation job that runs as a pre-install hook.
+This chart includes an automatic secret creation job.
 The job:

-- **Runs once**: Only executes before the Helm chart is installed
 - **Creates all required secrets**: PostgreSQL, Redis, and MinIO secrets with randomly generated passwords
 - **Persists secrets**: Created secrets are kept when the Helm chart is uninstalled
 - **Uses proper RBAC**: Runs with a dedicated ServiceAccount with minimal required permissions